anthonycella/GoServerGo/README.md

 # GoServerGo

-A basic go server app that promps the user to enter a positive integer.
+A basic go server app that promps the user to enter a positive integer between 0 and 20 inclusive.
 Once the user inputs the integer the application will send the integer to the server as a string to compute the factorial of said integer.
 The application is terminated when the user inputs "x".
-All other input besides positive integers and x is considered invalid and will print an error message to the user.
+All other input besides positive integers between 0 and 20 inclusive and x is considered invalid and will print an error message to the user.

 ![GoServerGo demo](./goserverdemo.gif)